These are 11 of the most expensive diamonds in the world

 Tavernier sold it to King Louis XIV.
 Over the years, it came to be recognised as the “Blue Diamond of the Crown”.
 However, the diamond was stolen in 1792 and emerged in London in 1812.
 After changing several hands, including King George IV, and crossing the Atlantic Ocean, the diamond ended up in the Smithsonian Institution in 1958.

 The Hope diamond has remained in the Institution’s collection ever since and has been publicly displayed outside of Smithsonian only four times.
-While the weight of the diamond is 45 carats, its estimated worth is US$200-350 million.
+While the weight of the diamond is 45 carats, its estimated worth is USD 200-350 million.

 De Beers Centenary